amblerman/mcm-appdeploy/README.md

 The MCM cluster served solely as a management hub cluster.
 The two OKD clusters servered as the potential deployment targets.
 For the purposes of this project, one of the OKD clusters was considered a Dev cluster and the other a Production level cluster.

+# Prerequisits

+If you want to use this as an example, make sure you have the following in place.

+1) IBM Multi Cloud Manager Installed
+2) At least two target clusters.
+This example uses OKD clusters but tis example should work with any Kubernetes cluster that is supported by IBM MCM
+3) ability to clone a git repository
+4) The proper CLI tools installed (kubectl, git, etc)
+5) your kubectl is configured to point to your MCM hub cluster

 # Concepts

 The application deployment model employed by MCM is that of using a combination of Applications, Subscriptions, Channels and Deployable objects to manage